theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/microsoft-sql-server/sql-server-merging-data.md

 old_url: /Xtract-Universal-EN/default.aspx?pageid=sql-server-merging-data
 ---

-In this example we will run an extraction to merge data, i.e. insert a new data row or update an existing one.
+The following example depicts the update of the existing records in a database by running an extraction to merge data, i.e. insert a new data row or update an existing one.

-It's important that the destination table has the right index to execute the merge statement with good performance.
+{:.box-tip}
-Without an index merging data may take very long depend on the amount of data.
+**Note:** Create an appropriate index to quickly execute the merge command.
+Without an appropriate index, the execution of the merge command takes more time depending on the amount of data.

+### Updating a value in SAP
 Let's look at the data row for the plant 1000, the field NAME2 has the value NULL.

 ![MSSql-Select-Before-Merge](/img/content/MSSql-Select-Before-Merge.png){:class="img-responsive"}